scalar-labs/scalar-kubernetes/docs/HelmValuesFiles.md

   replicaCount: 6
 ```

-The number of pods is linked to the number of nodes available.
-You may need to increase the number of nodes with Terraform.
+The number of deployable pods depends on the number of available nodes.
+So, you may need to increase the number of nodes with Terraform.

-## Increase the resource of Envoy Pod
+## Increase the resource of Envoy Pods

 In `scalardl-custom-values.yaml`, you can update resource as follow